adoundakov/Glassdoor/docs/README.md

 ## Minimum Viable Product

-This web application is a clone of the popular job-hunting website Glassdoor, built using Ruby on Rails and React/Redux.
+This web application is inspired by the popular job application website Glassdoor, built using Ruby on Rails and React/Redux.
 Over the next two weeks, the app will support the following (all with bug-free navigation, great styling, and adequate seed data):